malan88/standingwater/src/markdown/posts/210717-power-and-politics.md

-evolution, and identity on an individual level would find some really interesting psychological dynamics involving group identity, personal interests, knee jerk responses, and people with vaguely or ill-defined political attitudes that become starkly polarized under different circumstances (see "The Gray Matter of Political Identity").
+evolution, and identity on an individual level would find some really interesting psychological dynamics involving group identity, personal interests, knee jerk responses, and people with vaguely or ill-defined political attitudes that become starkly polarized under different circumstances.

-Conservatism and Liberalism have pretty obvious roots: to conserve something is to keep it the same, prevent it from running out, to be more reserved.
+Conservatism and Liberalism have pretty obvious roots: <term>Conservatism</term>
-Liberalism is to change things, accept new ways of doing things, and be more open.
+is to conserve something is to keep it the same, prevent it from running out, to be more reserved. <term>Liberalism</term> is to change things, accept new ways of doing things, and be more open.
 These aren't controversial definitions.
 Edmund Burke laid out Conservatism during the French Revolution pretty clearly: it's to believe that tradition and historical institutions are meaningful and worth keeping.
-And John Stuart Mill laid out Liberalism pretty clearly in On Liberty: it's to be accepting of virtually anything that doesn't hurt anyone else.
+And John Stuart Mill laid out Liberalism pretty clearly in On
+Liberty: it's to be accepting of virtually anything that doesn't hurt anyone else.

 We can sit here and talk about how the modern Republican party is the blow-it-all-up party and the modern liberal party is the party of big government